-The best model in the literature is due to Zhuang et al. [3].
-This considers a DCO with a dithered MASH 1-1 controller and DEM.
-Fig. 3 shows the simulated phase noise (a) without and (b) with capacitor mismatch; the latter causes spurs and raises the pink noise floor
+The reference model in the literature is due to Zhuang et al. [3].
+This considers a DCO with a dithered MASH 1-1 controller (to increase resolution) and DEM (to mitigate nonlinearity-induced noise and spurs).
+Fig. 1 shows the simulated phase noise with (a) conventional and (b) novel divider controllers; the latter has lower low frequency noise.